 FORT FITZHUGH.
 Fort Fitzhugh, three miles southeast of Gainesville, was one in a series of military outposts built from Preston to the Rio Grande for the protection of settlers from Indian raids.
 Around it was the first settlement in Cooke County.
-The fort was constructed in 1847 by volunteers of the Texas Rangersqv from nearby Collin County under the command of William F. Fitzhugh.
+The fort was constructed in 1847 by volunteers of the Texas Rangers from nearby Collin County under the command of William F. Fitzhugh.
 The outpost was a small log stockade consisting of a single row of blockhouses with a nearby stable.
 Cooke County chose the fort as the site of the county seat and renamed it Liberty, but that name had already been taken.
 Meanwhile a new site for the county seat near the banks of nearby Elm Creek was completed and named Gainesville.
 The fort was abandoned by 1850.
 In 1948 a plaque donated by the local Boy Scout unit marked the spot where the fort once stood.
 Twenty years later the only remnant of Fort Fitzhugh was a well that had been about thirty feet northwest of the stockade and a caved-in ammunition dump that may have been part of the original military outpost.

 Gainesville Daily Register, August 30, 1948.
 A. Morton Smith, The First 100 Years in Cooke County (San Antonio: Naylor, 1955).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David Minor, "FORT FITZHUGH," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qcf05.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David Minor, "FORT FITZHUGH," accessed July 06, 2020, http://www.tshaonline.org/handbook/online/articles/qcf05.